miltondimos/assignment2-release/assignment2_spec.md

 `joy_node` in the package `joy` is an executable that will interface with an Xbox controller and send inputs as `sensor_msgs::msg::Joy` message to the topic `/joy`.
 A launch file is provided to redirect the message to `/z0000000/joy`, the launch file will also configure `joy_node` to read from the correct device.

 To launch the joystick driver, in the directory you cloned the git repository:
-1. Install the launch script using the command: `colcon build`
+1. Install the launch script using the command: `. mtrn2500_make`
-2. Source the assignment package using the command: `source install/setup.bash`
-3. Launch joy_node using the command: `ros2 launch assignment2 joy_node.py`
+2. Launch joy_node using the command: `ros2 launch assignment2 joy_node.py`
-4. A quick way to show message being sent to a topic is use the command `ros2 topic echo /z0000000/joy`.
+3. A quick way to show message being sent to a topic is use the command `ros2 topic echo /z0000000/joy`.
 You can check the list of current topic by using the command `ros2 topic list`.

 You can change the topic the `joy` message is redirected to by editing `joy_node.py` and `joy_node_config.yaml` file in the `launch` folder.